Personal Injury Lawyer Tampa, FL

 - You can file a personal injury claim at any time.
 You actually don’t have all the time in the world to pursue a personal injury claim.
 The statute of limitations to bring a personal injury claim in Florida is four years.
 After that deadline has passed, you are no longer eligible to receive compensation for your losses.

 - A personal injury lawyer is expensive.
-Working with a skilled personal injury lawyer in Tampa, FL can improve your chances of a successful outcome with your claim.
+Working with a skilled Tampa personal injury lawyer can improve your chances of a successful outcome with your claim.
 Unfortunately, however, some accident victims assume that they can’t afford to hire a lawyer.
 The truth is that most personal injury lawyers work on a contingency fee.
 That means you will not owe your lawyer any money upfront.
 If you win your case, your lawyer will take a percentage of your settlement.

 - Personal injury claims always take years to complete.
 Many people worry that their personal injury case will take multiple years to resolve.
 While very complex claims may take a long time to resolve, it is not the norm.
 If you decide to settle your case out of court, your case could be over in less than a year.